heatd/Onyx/doc/CodingStyle.md

 Example:
 	i = j + x;
 ## Bracket position
-The brackets will always be in the same line as the if/for/while statement, except with a function
+The brackets will always be in a newline, in all cases